 Is Alcohol A Drug?

-Many drugs are medications used to treat, prevent, or cure disease or illness in humans and nonhuman animals.
 According to the Merriam-Webster dictionary, a drug is a substance other than food intended to affect the structure or function of the body.
-For our purposes, we are looking to the popular definition of a drug, which refers to chemical or plant-derived substances that affect different functions and often lead to varying degrees of dependence or addiction.
+For our purposes, we are looking to the popular definition of a drug, which refers to chemical or plant-derived substances that affect different brain functions and often lead to varying degrees of dependence or addiction.

 So, is alcohol a drug?
 If we consider Merriam-Webster’s definition of a drug, alcohol certainly fits the bill.
 For ages, alcohol has been used as a social lubricant, a celebratory beverage, an aphrodisiac, a compliment to culinary dishes, and a typical household beverage.
 In an excerpt from the chapter The Doctor’s Opinion, out of the book Alcoholics Anonymous, the doctor explains, “Men and women drink essentially because they like the effect produced by alcohol.”
-In short, while some people do enjoy the taste of alcoholic beverages, it is nevertheless a substance used to affect the functions of the human body.
+Those effects are physical, behavioral, and psychological.

-Furthermore, alcohol use also leads to varying degrees of physical dependence and addiction, also known as alcoholism.
-Alcoholism, also called Alcohol Use Disorder (AUD) affects untold numbers worldwide, and has for centuries.
-According to the National Institute on Alcohol use and Alcoholism, in the United States alone, in 2014, 16.3 million adults (ages 18 and up) had AUD.
+Alcoholism, or Alcohol Use Disorder (AUD) affects untold numbers worldwide, and has for centuries.
+According to the National Institute on Alcohol Abuse and Alcoholism, in the United States alone, in 2014, 16.3 million adults (ages 18 and up) had AUD.
 This number is staggering and, unfortunately, will most likely remain high.

 If you or someone you love needs help overcoming addiction, please contact us anytime at (337) 456.9111.